DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 1. Do you want the console to connect to the internet after PPPwn?
 Only for compatible Pi's which are connected to your home Wi-Fi network
 Chosing **Y** for this option means your PS4 will have internet access and the Pi will not turn off you will also be able to access the webhost http://pppwn.local for future control of the Pi after a successful pwn run you will also NOT be asked  >Do you want the Pi to shutdown after pwn success
-Choosing **Y** for this option you will be asked > Do you want to set a PPPoE username and passsord ?
+Choosing **Y** for this option you will be asked >  2.
+Do you want to set a PPPoE username and passsord ?
-If you choose **N** you will be asked > Do you want the Pi to shutdown after pwn success
+If you choose **N** you will be asked > 3.
+Do you want the Pi to shutdown after pwn success
 ![-](imgs/Q1.JPG)
 2. Do you want to set a PPPoE username and passsord ?
 If you select **N** then the defaults will be used
 Reccomended to choose **N** if you choose **Y** please remember them for later
 ![-](imgs/ppp.png)
-2. Do you want the Pi to shutdown after pwn success
+3. Do you want the Pi to shutdown after pwn success
 Choose **N** if you want to be able to access the webhost  http://pppwn.local for future control of the Pi if not choose **Y**
 ![-](imgs/Q2.JPG)
-3. Are you using a usb to ethernet adapter
+4. Are you using a usb to ethernet adapter
 For Pi's with no ethernet port choose **Y** or if you are using a Pi with an ethernet port choose **N**
 ![-](imgs/Q3.JPG)
-4. Do you want to use the old python version of pppwn, It is much slower
+5. Do you want to use the old python version of pppwn, It is much slower
 Choose **N** :/
 ![-](imgs/Q4.JPG)
-5. Would you like to change the firmware version being used, the default is 11.00
+6. Would you like to change the firmware version being used, the default is 11.00
 The only other compaible firmware at the time of writing is 9.00 so choose **Y** and type in 9.00 if that is the firmware you are using or simply choose **N** if you are on 11.00
 ![-](imgs/Q5.JPG)
-6. Would you like to change the pi lan interface, the default is eth0 choose **N** to continue or **Y** to change it
+7. Would you like to change the pi lan interface, the default is eth0 choose **N** to continue or **Y** to change it
 ![-](imgs/Q6.JPG)
 The Pi will then reboot
 Connect a Ethernet Cable to the PS4 and Pi